Essay |

 Heather Treseler

-Heather Treseler is the author of the forthcoming Auguries & Divinations (Bauhan, 2024), which received the May Sarton Prize from Bauhan Publishing, and Parturition (2020), which received the international chapbook award from the Munster Literature Centre in Ireland.
-Her poems appear in Kenyon Review, The American Scholar, The Iowa Review, PN Review, and The Irish Times, and have won the Yeats Prize and The Missouri Review’s Editors’ Prize.
-Her essays appear in LARB, Boston Review, and in eight books about contemporary poetry.
+Heather Treseler is the author of Hard Bargain (forthcoming in 2025), Auguries & Divinations (2024), and Parturition (2020).
+Her poems appear in Harvard Review, The Iowa Review, Narrative, and Kenyon Review, and have received the W. B. Yeats Prize and the Editors’ Prize at The Missouri Review.
 She is professor of English at Worcester State University and a resident scholar at the Brandeis Women’s Studies Research Center.

 Posted in Essays, Featured